If you run your own business, it’s essential that you keep accurate financial records.

 Late payments can cost a business.
 Not only do they affect cash flow, it takes time to chase late payments – time that could be spent building your business and selling your products and services.

 So it’s important you follow up as soon as possible, issuing a second invoice and calling to find out if there are any issues.

 If you choose, you can apply additional fees for any late payments.
-The government says that these late fees can be applied if the payment is not received within 30 days (or within the timescale stated in any contract, if that’s longer).
-You can also get advice on the amount of fees and debt recovery costs that can be applied.
+The government says these late fees can be applied if the payment is not received within 30 days (or within the timescale stated in any contract, if that’s longer).

 Take advantage of any training

-For John Leonard, training is one of the most essential elements to managing your accounts.
+For John, training is one of the most essential elements to managing your accounts.

 “We’d advise getting training from your software provider or from an accountant or bookkeeper who has the necessary skills.”